-Head and neck cancer treatment
+Head and neck cancer care

-When should a patient come to see us?
+When should you come to see us?

 The symptoms of head and neck cancer can vary, depending in which area the cancer has been found.
 The most common symptoms for:

-Oral cancer – Pain, lump or ulcer in the mouth that is consistent and does not go away.
+- Oral cancer – Pain, lump or ulcer in the mouth that is consistent and does not go away.
 Other symptoms include: bad breath, bleeding or sudden weight loss.

-Cancer in sinuses – Pain, swelling or numbness in the cheeks, sudden headaches, and loose teeth.
+- Cancer in sinuses – Pain, swelling or numbness in the cheeks, sudden headaches, and loose teeth.

-Throat cancer – Where the cancer is present higher up the throat, symptoms include: nosebleeds, headache and blocked nose.
+- Throat cancer – Where the cancer is present higher up the throat, symptoms include: nosebleeds, headache and blocked nose.
 For cancers lower in the throat, symptoms include: change in voice, sudden weight loss, sore throat and difficulty swallowing.

 These symptoms could be caused by various conditions and may not be directly link to head and neck cancer.
 If you do have concerns, please see your GP as soon as possible.

-Treatments for head and neck cancers
+Treatment for head and neck cancer

 Cromwell Hospital has some of the best cancer consultants and treatment facilities available.
 Depending on your diagnosis and needs, the following treatments may be recommended to you: